-I’ve been a bowhunter for nearly 40 year.
+I’ve been a bowhunter for more than 40 years.
 In that time, I have spoken with a lot of fellow hunters.
 One topic that always seems to come up is the discussion of Broadheads (every hunter has a favorite)

 We all know the best broadhead is one that is razor sharp.
 We owe that level of lethality to the game we hunt.
 Just because a broadhead has become dull due to practice or from being passed through a game animal does not mean that blade should be discarded.
 It’s just dull, it can be restored with ease.